About Vintage Audio Equipment

 So where does my frustration originates?

 Let me explain.
-Over time I had about fifty (50) cassette decks and I parted with almost all of them.
+Over time I had about fifty cassette decks and I parted with almost all of them.
 The truth is that I had these over the time they were pretty much standard audio equipment.
-This means I haven't had experienced problems with most of them.
+This means I haven not experienced problems with most of them.
 But I finally settled down to only a couple of cassette decks and one reel to reel tape deck.
 I believe these are going to be my last decks.
 But all of them have issues more or less severe.
 Nothing that cannot be corrected though.
 But scarcity of precision mechanical parts quickly renders these machines as inoperable and expensive paperweights.

-- AKAI GXC-760D: Issues with main transmission belt, worn out pinch rollers, dry capstan bearings, severe wow & flutter, dried out or cooked capacitors, burnt out light bulbs, direct-drive reel motor faults.
+- AKAI GXC-760D: Main transmission belt, worn out pinch rollers, dry capstan bearings, severe wow & flutter, dried out or cooked capacitors, burnt out light bulbs, direct-drive reel motor faults.

-- SONY TC-K850ES: Issues with main transmission belt, mode belt, worn out pinch rollers -- especially supply side -- capstan motor board filtering capacitors.
+- SONY TC-K850ES: Main transmission belt, mode belt, worn out pinch rollers (especially supply side) and leaky capstan motor controller filtering capacitors.

-- SONY TC-K555ESA: Issues with main transmission belt, worn out supply side pinch roller, capstan motor board filtering capacitors, misaligned tape path -- this is again, bad.
+- SONY TC-K555ESA: Main transmission belt, worn out supply side pinch roller, leaky capstan motor controller filtering capacitors, misaligned tape path -- this is again, bad.

 Whenever I want to listen to a tape I get angry because neither of these decks is not in 100% functional state.
 You can't even imagine the frustration arising from loading a tape and after 10 minutes of playing or so, the machine starts meowing with loads of wow & flutter.
 Of course there is nothing that I cannot fix.
 But the amount of time involved in these repairs is outrageous.
 I have other daytime duties as well.
 Often I find myself running out of time and the thought of maintaining these decks just for listening to old mixtapes is slowly eating me from inside.
 I often think about digitizing all these old cassettes and sell all the decks.
 But then I remember the good old days when I spent my time sorting music and recording it on these tapes.
 Oh and I almost forgot.
-A tape recorded on one deck doesn't sound the same on another deck.
+A tape recorded on one deck almost always doesn't sound the same on another deck.
 And I am not referring to sound qualities but alignment.
 And almost all of my decks have factory aligned heads.
 So head wear should be taken into consideration.
 Once heads are off course, there is nothing that can be done to restore them.
 New heads are practically unobtainable.
 Sure GX heads are slow wearing devices but they too have quite a lot of running hours by now.

 This leads me to speak about cassettes.
 I had a lot of them over the time but now I have less than one hundred (100).
 Mostly CrO2 tape formulation.
 Music is mainly Italo Disco ('80s) and Eurodance ('90s) but also some other genres.
 I don't want to destroy these old tapes with misaligned machines.
 Disaster waiting to happen.
 Tape chewing is a real issue and deck is stalking you.
 When you are not aware it will eat the tape ruining your precious audio memories.

 Sure once restored and properly aligned, decks are exceptionally rewarding.
 Seeing the precision mechanism at work combined with hearing the exceptional -- for the late '80s that is -- electronic circuits is a mesmerizing experience.
 As long as it lasts.
 If it lasts.
 These are old machines and issues are waiting for you behind the corner.
 Compare them with old cars if you want.
-Would you risk driving a 1960 car on the highway for a couple of hours at a steady 130 km/h?
+Would you risk driving a '60s (muscle) car on the highway for a couple of hours at a steady 130 km/h?
 Even if restored, I wouldn't.
 So what's the point on having 5 old cars when you could sell them and buy only one new car?
 Maybe I should do the same with cassette decks.
-Sell all five of them and buy only one.
+Sell all of them and buy only one.
 But which one?
-All of them are old by now.
+All of them are (very) old by now.
 I reckon maintaining these decks is a dying art already.